I grew up eating Mapo Tofu all the time—specifically the Japanese version, known as mābō dōfu.

 Where to Find High-Quality Szechuan Peppercorns

 What sets mapo tofu apart for me is the Szechuan peppercorns.
 These tiny reddish-brown spices create a unique tingling, numbing sensation that’s oddly addicting.
-But not like a dentist’s numbness (because who likes that?!).
-It’s not spicy in the usual sense, just distinct, which might be why it’s not always kid-friendly.
+But not like a dentist’s numbness.

 High-quality Szechuan peppercorns can be difficult to find, even from Asian markets.
-I like buying mine from 50 Hertz.
-They’re the most authentic I have found outside of China.
-They also have oils, peanuts, chocolate, popcorn, and more, that all impart the numbing sensation thanks to the Szechuan peppercorns in them!
+I like 50 Hertz’s.
+They’re the most authentic I’ve found outside of China.
+They also have oils, peanuts, chocolate, popcorn, and more, that all impart the numbing sensation.

-The easiest way to add Szechuanese peppercorns to this dish is using their oil as a finishing oil that you drizzle on food.
+The easiest way to add Szechuanese peppercorns to this dish is using their oil as a finishing oil that you drizzle on.
 But their peppercorns are also easy to use!
 Just grind them onto your food after toasting the peppercorns to activate the spice.

 What Type of Rice to Use